royny/SelF-Eval/readme.md

 ## Training

+When training, make sure the CHECKPOINT_DIR_PATH key in pretrain.sh is a directory path.

 ```
 sh pretrain.sh
 ```

 ## Testing

 First change the MODE key to test in the file pretrain.sh.
 Then specify the path to the checkpoint at CHECKPOINT_DIR_PATH.
+Note, different from training phase, the key now needs to be the path to the checkpoint file.
 Finally run:

 ```
 sh pretrain.sh